rmechery/project-thor-v2/README.md

 <br /><img src="documentation_images/successful_run.png" alt="A picture of the result of running `npm run dev` in a Visual Studio Code terminal" width="400" />
 5. Open your browser of choice (e.g., Google Chrome) and go to the url [http://localhost:3000](http://localhost:3000)
 6. Once ThorGPT is open, you will be prompted to login.
 For testing purposes, please refer to the login credentials in the "Credentials" document in the [same folder we stored the .env file in](https://drive.google.com/drive/folders/1PrpMbe5DQK8nIjpgg_kb3dzP70Vpoco1?usp=sharing).
 7. After logging in, you should be faced with the ChatGPT-style chat window.
 Start asking questions about ISO New England (see the sample chat above)!
+Make sure to press "Clear Conversation" in the top right if you'd like to clear any past conversation.